 If you’re just going to delegate some task you could comfortably handle in your free time, then hiring will likely not drive any significant results.

 Hiring a real estate virtual assistant can be one of the best decisions you ever make as an agent.
 Of course, you’ll learn as you go, and you may need to tweak some processes to accommodate the working relationship between you and your VA.
-But soonest, you’ll see tremendous payoffs that’ll get you wondering how you were ever able to get by without your assistant.
+But soonest, you’ll see tremendous payoffs that’ll get you wondering how you could get by without your assistant.

 We hope you enjoyed this article.
 If so, you might enjoy these resources: